greenelab/deep-review/sections/05_treat.md

 represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard way string-based representation with characters that represent atoms, bonds, and rings [@tag:Segler2017_drug_design].
 Gómez-Bombarelli et al. designed a SMILES-to-SMILES autoencoder to learn a continuous latent feature space for chemicals [@tag:Gomezb2016_automatic].
+In this learned continuous space it was possible to train some types of supervised learning algorithms and interpolate between continuous representations of chemicals in a manner that is not possible with discrete (e.g. bit vector or string) features.
+The strategy of constructing simple, continuous features before applying supervised learning techniques is reminiscent of autoencoders trained on high-dimensional EHR data [@tag:BeaulieuJones2016_ehr_encode].
+A drawback of the SMILES-to-SMILES autoencoder is that not all SMILES strings produced by the autoencoder's decoder correspond to valid chemical structures.
-`TODO: connect to related EHR paper` In this learned continuous space it was possible to train some types of supervised learning algorithms or interpolate between continuous representations of chemicals in a manner that is not possible with discrete (e.g. bit vector or string) features.
-A drawback is that not all SMILES strings produced by the autoencoder's decoder correspond to valid chemical structures.
 More recent approaches train RNNs on compounds from ChEMBL [@doi:10.1093/nar/gkr777] to first obtain a generic generative model for drug-like compounds [@tag:Segler2017_drug_design
 @tag:Olivecrona2017_drug_design].
 These generative models successfully learn